Canon 1000D vs Olympus E-P2

-The Canon EOS 1000D (called Canon XS in some regions) and the Olympus PEN E-P2 are two digital cameras that were announced, respectively, in June 2008 and November 2009.
+The Canon EOS 1000D (called Canon XS in some regions) and the Olympus PEN E-P2 are two digital cameras that were officially introduced, respectively, in June 2008 and November 2009.
 The 1000D is a DSLR, while the E-P2 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (1000D) and a Four Thirds (E-P2) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Olympus provides 12.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Olympus provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1000D vs Olympus E-P2

-An illustration of the physical size and weight of the Canon 1000D and the Olympus E-P2 is provided in the side-by-side display below.
+The physical size and weight of the Canon 1000D and the Olympus E-P2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1000D – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1000D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P2 is considerably smaller (31 percent) than the Canon 1000D.
 Moreover, the E-P2 is markedly lighter (29 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the E-P2 are weather-sealed.